On the radar

 What a Verdict actually contains — and what it doesn't

-By Sagar Sharma 5 min read
+By Sagar Sharma 4 min read

-When something costs €1,500, the fair question is: what do I get for it.
+When a deep audit is free, the fair question is: what do I actually get.
 Not the pitch — the contents.
 So this is the contents.

 The Verdict is Couverte’s first deliverable.
-It is the consulting engagement — the binder review, the deep first read of your operation — produced in five days instead of five weeks, and priced at €1,500 instead of five figures.
-It is not a subscription and not a dashboard.
-It is a document, and a decision, about your menu and your market as they stand right now.
+It is the consulting engagement — the deep first read of your operation — produced in five days instead of five weeks, and free instead of five figures.
+Not a subscription, not a dashboard.
+A document, and a decision, about your menu and your market as they stand right now.

 What the methodology does first

-Then, before any of it reaches you, the recommendations go through a critic and QA pass: cross-checked against the other models, sense-checked against kitchen reality, held to the standard of advice you could hand a manager without a footnote.
+Then, before any of it reaches you, the recommendations go through a critic and QA pass — cross-checked against the other models, sense-checked against kitchen reality, held to the standard of advice you could hand a manager without a footnote.
 A recommendation that improves margin but demands an extra prep station during peak service gets flagged there, not shipped.

 What is in the document